Skip to content

 ghcr.io/jordanlambrecht/tracker-tracker:latest

-Point DATABASE_URL at your existing Postgres instance.
-The app creates its own schema on startup if it doesn't exist yet.
+Point DATABASE_URL to your Postgres instance.
+The app will create its schema on startup if needed.

 docker compose ps